ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/networkloadbalancer_forwardingrule.md

 * `listener_port` - Listening port number. (inbound) (range: 1 to 65535)
 * `health_check` - Health check attributes for Network Load Balancer forwarding rule.
     * `client_timeout` - ClientTimeout is expressed in milliseconds.
 This inactivity timeout applies when the client is expected to acknowledge or send data.
 If unset the default of 50 seconds will be used.
-    * `check_timeout` - It specifies the time (in milliseconds) for a target VM in this pool to answer the check.
-If a target VM has CheckInterval set and CheckTimeout is set too, then the smaller value of the two is used after the TCP connection is established.
     * `connect_timeout` - It specifies the maximum time (in milliseconds) to wait for a connection attempt to a target VM to succeed.
 If unset, the default of 5 seconds will be used.
     * `target_timeout` - TargetTimeout specifies the maximum inactivity time (in milliseconds) on the target VM side.
 If unset, the default of 50 seconds will be used.
     * `retries` - Retries specifies the number of retries to perform on a target VM after a connection failure.
 If unset, the default value of 3 will be used.